 This is the first post in our series on Evidence-Based Practice, which will shed light on the classroom applications of instructional practices grounded in learning science principles and research evidence.
 You can find all posts in the series here.
-We also invite all ASSISTments teachers to join our Teachers for Research and Feedback community to receive future opportunities to contribute your instructional expertise to educational research studies.

 I was a 6th grade math teacher for 10 years, but it was not until I came to work at ASSISTments that I became fully aware of all of the research going on in education.
 I mean, as educators, we know that much of what we do and the pedagogical moves that make our classrooms work are based on research and data, but there is a clear gap between the advances taking place in learning science and what goes on in our classrooms.